 Why TheBrain® Software?

-If you’re not familiar with TheBrain® software we’ve used in building the Climate Web it can be difficult to get your head around what it can help you do.
+If you’re not familiar with TheBrain® software we’ve used in building the Climate Web it can be difficult to get your head around how the ability to link all kinds of information together can help you in your decision-making.
 Here’s an example, based on day-to-day professional problem solving:

 “Andrea, an accounts manager at an investment firm, wakes up to learn from CNN that an Asian banking scandal is strangling venture capital flows and causing loans to be called in prematurely.